B.A. Sociology, Pacific Lutheran University

 Mailing: Box 358530, 18115 Campus Way NE, Bothell, WA 98011-1713

-My teaching -- in both content and process -- is an extension of my critical interest in social inequality.
-My Ph.D. training is in sociology, but I have also had many years of experience in collaborative teaching/learning across a range of disciplines including cultural studies, sexuality studies, and media studies.
-I enjoy training students in critical, reflective, and creative scholarly practices & principles of community-based research.
-I also strive to create warm, open-minded classes where difficult issues are discussed with rigor, respect, and healthy dose of humor.
+My pedagogy is an extension of my critical interest in social inequality.
+My Ph.D. training is in sociology, but I have also had many years of experience in collaborative teaching/learning across a range of disciplines including cultural studies, sexuality studies, critical race studies, and media studies.
+I enjoy training students in critical, reflective, and creative scholarly practices, and strive to create warm, open-minded classes where difficult issues are discussed with rigor, respect, and humor.

 BIS 219 The Politics of Sex Education